University open day tips (on a budget)

 What should you wear to university open days?

-At open days, there's no real dress code so don't stress about this too much.
+At open days, there's no real dress code so don't stress too much about what to wear.

 The most important thing is that you feel comfortable – but just bear in mind that some of the people you meet on the day might end up interviewing you, so it's best to keep it pretty uncontroversial...

-Sometimes your uni interviews might coincide with open days.
+Sometimes your university interviews might coincide with open days.
 If this is the case, dress smart (without spending a fortune).
-We've got some useful tips on dressing smartly on a budget.
+To help, we've got some handy tips on dressing smartly on a budget.

 Whether you're in a lecture or talking to a tutor one-to-one, never be afraid to ask questions.
 There's bound to be plenty that you want to know about the course and university you're looking around, and open days are the perfect opportunities to get those questions answered.

-As an idea of some particularly handy questions, we'd suggest asking:
+As an idea of some particularly handy questions, we'd suggest asking these things at open days:

 • What sort of graduate jobs have alumni gone on to do?